sixuanhan/tse/querier/DESIGN.md

 *Integration testing*.
 The *indexer*, as a complete program, will be tested by building an index from a pageDirectory, and then the resulting index will be validated by running it through the *indextest* to ensure it can be loaded.

-1. Test `indexer` with various invalid arguments.
+1. Test `querier` with various invalid arguments.

-	2. no arguments
-	3. one argument
-	4. three or more arguments
-	5. invalid `pageDirectory` (non-existent path)
-	5. invalid `pageDirectory` (not a crawler directory)
-	6. invalid `indexFile` (non-existent path)
-	7. invalid `indexFile` (read-only directory)
-	7. invalid `indexFile` (existing, read-only file)
-0. Run *indexer* on a variety of pageDirectories and use *indextest* as one means of validating the resulting index.
+0. Run *querier* on a variety of pageDirectories and indexFilename as one means of validating the resulting index.
-0. Run *valgrind* on both *indexer* and *indextest* to ensure no memory leaks or errors.
+0. Run *valgrind* on both *querier* to ensure no memory leaks or errors.